Summer Laundry Stains

 In summer, Murphy's Law invariably comes into play: If something can spill, drip, ooze, or run, it will do so all over your favorite shirt or sundress.

 Fortunately, once you know how to treat these troublesome summer laundry stains - grass, chewing gum, iced coffee, chocolate, and sweat or deodorant - you can keep your beloved summer dud from ending up in the rag pile.
-Here's how to these summer laundry stains.
+Here's how to remove summer laundry stains.

 Summer Laundry Stains Removal Tips